 Monitoring the Future Study, 2003

-Marijuana, also called the grass, pot or weed, is the common name for a crude drug made from the plant called Cannabis sativa.
+Marijuana, also called the grass, pot, or weed, is the common name for a crude drug made from the Cannabis sativa plant.
 It is a green, brown, or gray mixture of dried, shredded leaves, stems, seeds, and flowers of this plant.
-Other forms of cannabis include
+Other forms of cannabis include:

 Marijuana is usually smoked as a cigarette called a joint, or in a pipe or a bong.
 Marijuana is also being used as a blunt, which is a cigar that has been emptied of tobacco and refilled with marijuana, sometimes in combination with another drug, such as crack.
 It can also be mixed into foods or used to brew tea.

-A bong is a water-pipe through which cannabis smoke is filtered.
-Pipes are usually made of blown glass, wood, or non-reactive metals.
+A bong is a water pipe through which cannabis smoke is filtered.
+Marijuana pipes are usually made of blown glass, wood, or non-reactive metals.

 A shotgun involves two people.
-During the procedure one person takes a hit then puts the joint into his mouth, while another person then places his mouth over the front end, and first person exhales through the joint.
+During the procedure, one person takes a hit and then puts the joint into his mouth, while another person then places his mouth over the front end, and the first person exhales through the joint.

 Cannabis sativa may be consumed orally by blending it with ethanol or lipids.
-What are the “benefits” of this way of consumption?
-It takes longer for the effects to start but they last longer and may be perceived as more physical than mental.
+What are the “benefits” of this way of marijuana consumption?
+It takes longer for the effects of the weed to start, but they last longer and may be perceived as more physical than mental.

-Cannabis can be heated to a temperature of about 185 °C. On this temperature, all the active ingredients are released into gaseous form.
+Cannabis can be heated to a temperature of about 185 °C. At this temperature, all the active ingredients of marijuana are released into a gaseous form.

 Knifing is a process in which the tips of two knives are heated to a very high temperature, and then the marijuana is pressed between the heated knife-tips, rapidly combusting it.
 A consumer then uses plastic bottle-top, empty pen, or other hollow tube or funnel to inhale the vapors.